Employment recruitment and selection process

-- Outline examples of work events and/or projects that demonstrate your experience using the STAR principle (eg. Situation, Task, Action, Response).
+- Outline examples of work, events or projects that demonstrate your experience.
+The STAR principle can be used (eg Situation, Task, Action, Response).

-Please include the names and contact numbers of at least two work referees.
-Preferably both referees should be your current supervisor or manager; alternatively a supervisor/manager from a previous position may be used.
+Please include the names and contact numbers of at least two work referees, preferably your current supervisor or manager; alternatively a supervisor/manager from a previous position may be used.

 Your resume and cover letter are not required to provide information on gender, gender history, marital status, pregnancy, family responsibility, family status, impairment, race, political conviction, religious conviction, sexual orientation, age or spent conviction.

-You will be required to bring the original documents with you if you are shortlisted for an interview.
 Please do not submit originals or copies of your qualification(s) or academic records of current studies with your application.
+You will be required to bring the original documents with you if you are selected for an interview.

 Late applications may be accepted at the discretion of the Manager Human Resources.

-The City of Joondalup seeks to build a diverse workplace and is committed to ensuring that our recruitment and selection process is fair and equitable at all times.
+The City of Joondalup seeks to build a diverse workplace and is committed to ensuring that the recruitment and selection process is fair and equitable.

-A panel will shortlist those applicants for interview who demonstrate they meet the requirements for the position.
-Shortlisting may take up to 21 days after the closing date.
-If you are not contacted within 21 days after the closing date, it means you have been unsuccessful on this occasion.
+A panel will shortlist applicants who demonstrate they meet the requirements of the position.
+This may take up to 21 days after the closing date.
+If you are not contacted within the 21 days, it means you have been unsuccessful on this occasion.

-Applicants may be asked to undertake other selection tests relevant to the position such as practical test e.g. use of Microsoft packages, aptitude and psychological testing.
-Applicants will be informed if this is the case.
-In addition, preferred applicants may be required to complete a medical questionnaire and some positions require attendance at a medical centre nominated by the City for the purpose of pre-employment medical to determine the applicant’s suitability to carry out the inherent requirements of the Position Description.
+If required, applicants may be asked to undertake other selection tests relevant to the position, including practical, aptitude and psychological testing.
+Preferred applicants are required to complete a medical questionnaire.
+Some positions also require a pre-employment medical at a centre nominated by the City to determine the applicant’s suitability to carry out the inherent requirements of the Position Description.